michaelbuenaventura/DH150-W2020/README.md

 ### Overall, QuickTapSurvey is well put-together and only needs a few minor tweaks.
 It presents information in an intuitive and concise sense.
 It also provides adequate help and support.
 However, the app could be more customizable to fit frequent-users' needs.
 Adding features, such as the ability to create and edit survey instruments in-app could optimize the experience.

-## Heuristics Evaluation of Fulcrum
+## Heuristics Evaluation of QuickTapSurvey

 By  Michael Buenaventura	Date  1/10/ 2020